JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

   depends on `Xorg_libxcb_jll`, and `Xorg_xtrans_jll` at build- and run-time, and on `Xorg_xorgproto_jll` and `Xorg_util_macros_jll` only at build-time.

+### Version number of dependencies

+Dependencies can have two different ways to specify their versions, with two different meanings:

+* `Dependency("Foo_jll", v"1.2.3")`: the second argument of `Dependency`
+  specifies the version of the package to be used for building: this version *is not* reflected into a compatibility bound in the project of the generated JLL package.
+This is useful when the package you want to build is compatible with all the versions of the dependency starting from the given one (and then you don't want to restrict compatibility bounds of the JLL package), but to maximize compatibility you want to build against the oldest compatible version.
+* `Dependency(PackageSpec(; name="Foo_jll", version=v"1.2.3"))`: if the package
+  is given as a `Pkg.PackageSpec` and the `version` keyword argument is given, this version of the package is used for the build *and* the generated JLL package will be compatible with the provided version of the package.
+This should be used when your package is compatible only with a single version of the dependency, condition that you want to reflect also in the project of the JLL package.

 # Building and testing JLL packages locally

 As a package developer, you may want to test JLL packages locally, or as a binary dependency